Frank Cotroni: Boxing

-Controi, an avid boxing fan, dominated the boxing industry in Quebec.
+Cotroni, an avid boxing fan, dominated the boxing industry in Quebec.
+Operation Borgia by the Royal Canadian Mounted Police concluded that Cotroni had close links to 40 boxers, trainers and promoters in Toronto, Hull, Cornwell, Winnipeg, Montreal and Boston.
+Cotroni was closely linked to two Toronto boxers, Eddie Melo and Nicky Furlano, both of were trained by Travis Sugen, who in turn was another friend of Cotroni's.
+It is generally accepted that boxing fights in Canada were rigged by Cotroni as one policeman noted, "Sometimes they missed [when they swung at] a guy and he still fell down".
+The Ontario Provincial Police alleged that a boxing match in Toronto in April 1984 between Furlano and Aaron Pryor had been rigged by Cotroni.

 A Royal Commission under Justice Raymond Bernier of the Quebec Sports Safety Board examined boxing, with the Bernier commission interviewing 105 people between October 1984 and July 1985.
 The report, which was presented in March 1986, was so damning that much of the report was censored by the Quebec government, although parts of the censored portions were leaked to the journalist Michel Auger, the crime correspondent of Le Journal de Montréal, who had those portions published in his newspaper.
 Bernier wrote: "If this happened in baseball or football or hockey, it would be a national scandal".
 Bernier called Cotroni "the guiding spirit" of boxing in Montreal.
 Bernier wrote that the Fighting Hilton Family of boxers were working for Cotroni and the boxing fights in Montreal were "probably" rigged.
 The commission stated that Cotroni was treated like royalty whenever he attended a boxing match anywhere in Canada.
 The Bernier commission wrote that boxers in Quebec as a condition of their employment were required to sign exploitative contracts that ensured that they had to hand over half of their earnings from not only their boxing fights, but also from any non-boxing jobs they might hold to people associated with Cotroni.